atata-framework/atata-htmlvalidation/README.md

 ### Using `HtmlValidator`

 This approach is a bit low-level one.
-Can be used without active `AtataContext`.
+Can be used without active `WebSession`.

 `HtmlValidator` - uses "html-validate" NPM package to execute HTML validation.
 If required version of "html-validate" package is not installed, installs it.